khoury-gsa/khoury-gsa.github.io/index.md

 * [Crowd-sourced Google Doc][notebook-gdoc]

-Note that the first resource is administered by the College, whereas the other two are crowd-sourced by the students, and if you have ideas on what to add there, let us know via any of the above mentioned means or by opening an issue against [this website's repository on GitHub][kgsa-site-source].
+Note that the first resource is administered by the College, whereas the other two are crowd-sourced by the students, so feel free to add any useful information there.

 If you are more of an “ask-around” person, do not hesitate to post your question on the [Khoury PhDs Slack][khoury-slack] `#everyone` channel, or shoot an email to